This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is barotitis media diagnosed?

-Your caregiver will use a scope and examine your ear.
+Your healthcare provider will use a scope and examine your ear.
 He will ask if you take medicine or have any medical problems.
-Your caregiver may ask you to chew, swallow, or yawn to release trapped air from your middle ear.
+Your healthcare provider may ask you to chew, swallow, or yawn to release trapped air from your middle ear.
 You may need a hearing test.
 You may also need a test to check if sound can move from your middle ear to your inner ear.
-Your caregiver will put a small tube into your ear to measure air pressure and sound.
+Your healthcare provider will put a small tube into your ear to measure air pressure and sound.

 How is barotitis media treated?